devosc/docker/README.md

 cp .build-sample.env .build.env
 ```
 ## Add Docker Compose File To PHP Project
-Copy the `docker-compose.yml` file into the PHP project directory and set the build `context` path to the location of the `docker` directory.
+Copy the `docker-compose.yml` file into the PHP project directory and set the build `context` path to the location of the `~/docker` directory.
 ```
 build:
   context: ~/docker